taosdata/taos_odbc/README.md

 SQLSetConnectAttr
 SQLSetEnvAttr
 SQLSetStmtAttr
+SQLTables (post-filter workaround to be removed when taosc is right in place)
 ```
 - **enable ODBC-aware software to communicate with TDengine, at this very beginning, we support linux only**
 - **enable any programming language with ODBC-bindings/ODBC-plugings to communicate with TDengine, potentially**